Qayyax/Advent_of_code_2024/day_8/thoughts.md

 meaning any pair of antenna with the same frequency (twice as far from each other) there are **two** antinodes , one on either side of the pair

+> [!INFO] row and col

+- Frequencies (lowercase, uppercase or digit)
+- pairs of the same frequency on different rows and col
+  - there is a row gap between the frequency pair
+  - There is also 1 row gap between the antinodes

+> [!TIP] check all directions as well

+because diagonally there can be a row gap as well